monniert/docExtractor/README.md

 #### a) Generate SynDoc dataset

-This process can be a bit long, you can skip this step and directly use downloaded SynDoc dataset located at `datasets/syndoc`.
+You can skip this step if you already downloaded SynDoc dataset using the script above.

 ```
 python src/syndoc_generator.py -d dataset_name -n nb_train --merged_labels